 The bank follows a well-defined multi layered discretionary power structure for sanction of loans.
-Credit Approval Grid (and New Business Group (NBG) at HO) has been constituted at HO/RO for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.
+New Business Group (NBG) has been constituted at HO for considering in-principle approval for taking up fresh credit proposals above a specified cut-off.